Scientific Interests:

 STACEE used the atmospheric Cherenkov technique to detect gamma rays at energies between 50 and 500 GeV.
 Until recently, this energy range was not explored by any other experiment.
 In 1999, a early version of STACEE detected ~4,800 high-energy gamma rays from the Crab Nebula, and in 2001, rapid flares of gamma rays were detected from the blazar Markarian 421.
 Operating between 2001 and 2007, STACEE carried out a comprehensive program of observations of galactic and extragalactic sources.
 In 2006, STACEE reported spectral measurements of the Crab Nebula and Markarian 421 at energies between 150 GeV and 1500 GeV.
 In 2009, STACEE reported results from observations of 23 gamma-ray bursts, the pulsar PSR 1951+32, and the Draco dwarf galaxy.
 UCLA was the lead university on STACEE.

-Research Group (as of July 2019):
+Research Group (as of July 2025):

-Jeffrey Zweerink, Research Physicist, zweerink-at-astro.ucla.edu
+Jeffrey Zweerink, Assoc.
+Project Scientist, zweerink-at-astro.ucla.edu

-Takeru Hayashi, Junior Development Engineer
+Takeru Hayashi, Research and Development Engineer II, takeruhayashi-at-astro.ucla.edu

-Alina Kochocki, Undergraduate Student
+Greg Baldwin, Undergraduate Student

 Alumni: